COVID-19 Protocols for the 2021-22 School Year

 Health and Wellness Pledge

 All families must commit to supporting AGS’s health, wellness and safety protocols and must agree to keep students home when they are not feeling well, have COVID-like symptoms or have potentially been exposed.
-Each family will be required to complete the AGS Health and Wellness Pledge, which is available through Blackbaud and must be completed with the other medical documents required for the start of school.
+Each family is required to complete the AGS Health and Wellness Pledge, which is available through Blackbaud and must be completed with the other medical documents required for the start of school.

 Families are required to notify the school nurse, Monique Rodriguez, about any diagnosis of COVID-19.
 AGS will immediately notify families whose daughter may have been exposed via email.
 Only those AGS community members who were in close contact (exposed) with the infected individual will be informed, not the entire school or campus community.